-The comparison of current dekad with climatological normal show that large to small increase of greens was observed in South west Ethiopia, Gambella, South Ethiopia, most part of Oromia, Somali and few part of Benishangul Gumuz regions.
-On the other hand, small decrease of greenness was observed in most part of Afar, some part of Amhara, pocket areas of Somali and Tigray regions.
+The comparison of current dekad with climatological normal show that large to small increase of greens was observed in South west Ethiopia, Gambella, South Ethiopia, some part of Oromia, Somali, few part of Benishangul Gumuz and Amhara regions.
+On the other hand, small decrease of greenness was observed in most part of Afar, some part of Amhara, Oromia, pocket areas of Somali and Tigray regions.